cami7ord/wologa-docs/README.md

 ## **Overview**

 This repository serves as the single source of truth for the API's documentation.
 It includes details about available endpoints, request/response formats, error handling, and usage examples.

 Download [Bruno](https://www.usebruno.com/) to view the API documentation in a more user-friendly format, and play with the API requests.

-- The API provides 3 main collections: `auth` , `homologation-process` and `signed-url`.
+- The API provides 3 main collections: `auth` , `homologation-process` and `signed-url` (for upload files).

 ---

 # **Auth**

 ## **1. Create an App**